 Do existing sewer lines serve the project site? □Yes□No Will line extension within an existing district be necessary to serve the project? □Yes□No If Yes: Describe extensions or capacity expansions proposed to serve this project: iv.
-Will a new wastewater (sewage) treatment district be formed to serve the project site? □Yes□No If Yes: Applicant/sponsor for new district: Description Description Date application submitted or anticipated: • What is the receiving water for the wastewater discharge? aifring managed receiving water (name and classification if surface discharge, or describe subsurface disposal plans): enying proposed receiving water (name and classification if surface discharge, of describe subsurface disposal plans). vi.
+Will a new wastewater (sewage) treatment district be formed to serve the project site? ☐Yes ☐No If Yes: Applicant/sponsor for new district: Date application submitted or anticipated: • What is the receiving water for the wastewater discharge? v.
+If public facilities will not be used, describe plans to provide wastewater treatment for the project, including spec cifying proposed receiving water (name and classification if surface discharge, or describe subsurface disposal plans): vi.
 Describe any plans or designs to capture, recycle or reuse liquid waste: e.
-Will the proposed action disturb more than one acre and create stormwater runoff, either from new point ✓ Yes □ No sources (i.e. ditches, pipes, swales, curbs, gutters or other concentrated flows of stormwater) or non-point source (i.e. sheet flow) during construction or post construction?
-If Yes: !
-How much immersions confess will the preject exacts in relation to total size of preject pages? i.
+Will the proposed action disturb more than one acre and create stormwater runoff, either from new point ZVac DNa sources (i.e. ditches, pipes, swales, curbs, gutters or other concentrated flows of stormwater) or non-point Z Yes □No source (i.e. sheet flow) during construction or post construction?
+If Yes: i.
 How much impervious surface will the project create in relation to total size of project parcel?
-Square feet or1.3 acres (impervious surface) Square feet or acres (impervious surface) Square feet or 3766 acres (parcel size) ii.
+Square feet or1.3 acres (impervious surface) Square feet or acres (parcel size) ii.
 Describe types of new point sources.
-N/A u.
-Describe types of new point sources. iii.
-Where will the stormwater runoff be directed (i.e. on-site stormwater management facility/structures, adjacent p properties. groundwater, on-site surface water or off-site surface waters)? : · · · · · · · · · · · · · · · · · · · on-site stormwater management practices If to surface waters, identify receiving water bodies or wetlands: Will stormwater runoff flow to adjacent properties? ☐ Yes ✓ No iv.
+N/A iii.
+Where will the stormwater runoff be directed (i.e. on-site stormwater management facility/structures, adjacent p properties, groundwater, on-site surface water or off-site surface waters)? • on-site stormwater management practices If to surface waters, identify receiving water bodies or wetlands: Will stormwater runoff flow to adjacent properties? ☐Yes ✓ No iv.
 Does proposed plan minimize impervious surfaces, use pervious materials or collect and re-use stormwater? ✓ Yes No f.
 Does the proposed action include, or will it use on-site, one or more sources of air emissions, including fuel □Yes Z No combustion, waste incineration, or other processes or operations?
 If Yes, identify: Fuel combustion is not expected to exceed current levels i.
 Mobile sources during project operations (e.g., heavy equipment, fleet or delivery vehicles) ii.
 Stationary sources during construction (e.g., power generation, structural heating, batch plant, crushers) iii.
-Stationary sources during operations (e.g., process emissions, large boilers, electric generation) ui.
-Stationary sources during operations (e.g., process emissions, rarge boners, electric generation) g.
-Will any air emission sources named in D.2.f (above), require a NY State Air Registration, Air Facility Permit, □Yes Z No or Federal Clean Air Act Title IV or Title V Permit?
+Stationary sources during operations (e.g., process emissions, large boilers, electric generation) g.
+Will any air emission sources named in D.2.f (above), require a NY State Air Registration, Air Facility Permit, □Yes ✓ No or Federal Clean Air Act Title IV or Title V Permit?
 If Yes: i.
 Is the project site located in an Air quality non-attainment area?
 (Area routinely or periodically fails to meet □Yes□No ambient air quality standards for all or some parts of the year) ii.
-In addition to emissions as calculated in the application, the project will generate: •Tons/year (short tons) of Carbon Dioxide (CO 2) •Tons/year (short tons) of Nitrous Oxide (N 2 O) •Tons/year (short tons) of Perfluorocarbons (PFCs) •Tons/year (short tons) of Sulfur Hexafluoride (SF 6) Tons/year (short tons) of Carbon Dioxide equivalent of Hydroflourocarbons (HFCs) Tons/year (short tons) of Hazardous Air Pollutants (HAPs)
+In addition to emissions as calculated in the application, the project will generate: •Tons/year (short tons) of Carbon Dioxide (CO 2) •Tons/year (short tons) of Nitrous Oxide (N 2 O) •Tons/year (short tons) of Perfluorocarbons (PFCs) •Tons/year (short tons) of Sulfur Hexafluoride (SF 6) Tons/year (short tons) of Carbon Dioxide equivalent of Hydroflourocarbons (HFCs) • Tons/year (short tons) of Hazardous Air Pollutants (HAPs)